 Your first step to becoming a Labouré student.
 Labouré encourages qualified students of all ages and backgrounds interested in a career in healthcare to apply for acceptance.
 The first step is to submit your application packet.

-The College encourages qualified students of all ages and backgrounds interested in a career in healthcare to apply for acceptance.
-To become members of Labouré's learning community, students are asked to submit an application and all required supplemental materials outlined in the Application Requirements for All Programs, and the Program-Specific Application and Admission Requirements sections.
-As an applicant, you will be considered based on your academic credentials, and the capacity to succeed in your intended program of study.
+As an applicant, you will be considered based on your academic credentials and your capacity to succeed in your intended program of study.
 No applicant shall be denied admission based on race, age, sex, religion, or disability.
 Since direct patient contact is involved in the clinical aspect of most programs, you must be able to perform the required duties without compromising the patient’s safety or welfare.

-- Documentation of high school graduation, GED completion, or other state approved equivalency credential (waived for RNs applying to the RN-to-BSN program and RHIAs, RNs, and MDs applying to the CDI program)
+- Documentation of high school graduation, GED completion, or other state approved equivalency credential (waived for RN-BSN applicants)

 - Official college transcript(s) from all institutions attended (if applicable)